I Love Money

-I Love Money is an American reality television series that aired on VH1 and was produced by 51 Minds Entertainment, a subsidiary of Endemol, and was a spin-off of Flavor of Love, Charm School, I Love New York, Rock of Love, Real Chance of Love, For the Love of Ray J, Daisy of Love and Megan Wants a Millionaire.
+I Love Money is an American reality television series broadcast by VH1.

+The series was produced by 51 Minds Entertainment, a subsidiary of Endemol, and was a spin-off of Flavor of Love, Charm School, I Love New York, Rock of Love with Bret Michaels, Real Chance of Love, For the Love of Ray J, Daisy of Love and Megan Wants a Millionaire.
 Contestants on these shows competed in physical and mental challenges, aiming for a $250,000 grand prize.
 Created by executive producers Cris Abrego and Mark Cronin.

 The contestants of the first two seasons were located in Huatulco, Mexico for the duration of their time on the show, while the third and fourth season contestants were located in Manzanillo, Mexico.

 Airing of the show

-Season one
+Season 1

 In the first season, the contestants were selected from the first two seasons of Flavor of Love, Rock of Love and I Love New York and competed in physical and mental challenges in an attempt to win $250,000.
 Production started in early February 2008, and concluded in March 2008.
 The show premiered on July 6, 2008 and the casting special aired on July 1.
 The show is hosted by Craig J. Jackson.
 The winner was Nicole Alexander better known as "Hoopz".

-Season two
+Season 2

 In the second season, the contestants were selected from the shows Flavor of Love, Rock of Love, I Love New York, and Real Chance of Love and are competing in physical and mental challenges in an attempt to win $250,000.
 Production started in late October 2008, and concluded in November 2008.
 The show premiered on February 2, 2009, with Craig J. Jackson returning as host.
 The winner was Angela "Myammee" Pitts.